 People with the link who identify themselves can access the call

-Restricted: Only people specified while sharing the link can access the call
+Only people specified during the share process can access the call

-In some cases, your company admin may have defined that all calls shared with customers are restricted, and can only be accessed by people specified during the share process.
+Your company admin may have defined that all calls shared with customers can only be accessed by people specified during the share process.

-In the panel that opens, you'll see how many times a call was shared with customers, and info regarding each share.
+On the call page, click the Shares & Views icon along the right panel to see how many times a call was shared with customers, and info regarding each share.

-Shares & Views info is only available for calls that were shared with customers, not those shared internally.
+Shares & Views info is only available for calls that were shared with customers.